gageml/gage/tests/topic-runs-dir.md

-# Runs Home
+# Runs Dir

-These tests augment the run home related tests in [`lib-var.md`](lib-var.md).
+These tests augment the runs dir related tests in [`lib-var.md`](lib-var.md).

 Gage looks for runs in the following locations, in order of priority: